 Andrew Wallenstein, Co-Editor-in-Chief, Variety

 Bob Gruters, Group Director, Entertainment + Technology & Connectivity, Facebook

 Kevin Westcott, Vice Chairman, US Media and Entertainment Leader, Deloitte Consulting LLP

 10:40 to 11:20 a.m.
 Marketing to the Multiplatform Fan

-What is the best way to reach and rally audiences across the evolving media landscape?
 As commercial loads lighten within programming, what strategies deliver the optimal results for marketers?
 How is AR and other mobile interactivity opening new avenues to reach audiences and consumers?
 What are opportunities for marketers with growing numbers of subscription OTT services?
-Top marketers and their partners talk about creating fans across platforms.
+Top marketers and their partners discuss creating fans across platforms.

 Gayle Fuguitt, Chief of Customer Insight and Innovation, Foursquare

 Rebecca Daugherty, EVP and Head of Marketing, ABC and ABC Studios